GarageGames/Torque3D-Wiki/Steering-Committee-Charter.md

 <li>Unable to fulfill their time requirements.</li>
 <li>Removed by a majority vote for no longer aligning with sections 3 and 4 above.</li>
 </ol>

+## 9. Amendments
+This charter is a living document and may be amended by the committee as outlined in section 4.
+Any amendments require the approval of the committee chair.